 The Elipse Alarm Manager comprises three programs: Collector, Server, and Client.

-The EAM Server processes the alarms sent by the Collector, normalizes them, and saves them in a Data Warehouse (database designed specifically for reports).
+The ELAM Server processes the alarms sent by the Collector, normalizes them, and saves them in a Data Warehouse (database designed specifically for reports).
 In addition to converting and saving this data, the Server offers an API REST that can generate reports in JSON format via HTTP requests.
-The competitive edge in this case is that the EAM can be integrated to other systems or reporting tools such as Microsoft Power BI ® or SQL Server Reporting Services ® (SSRS).
+The competitive edge in this case is that the ELAM can be integrated to other systems or reporting tools such as Microsoft Power BI ® or SQL Server Reporting Services ® (SSRS).
 Its client program also uses the same services, and all reports and resources offered by the Server are displayed in a friendly, efficient, multi-platform interface.

-The EAM Client is the responsive web program, compatible with all top browsers in the market (Chrome®, Mozilla Firefox®, Internet Explorer® 10+).
+The ELAM Client is the responsive web program, compatible with all top browsers in the market (Chrome®, Mozilla Firefox®, Internet Explorer® 10+).
 With the Client, you can access all reports available in the Server anywhere and via many different devices, such as tablets, desktops, notebooks, smartphones, and smart TVs.

 The Elipse Alarm Manager’s latest version has been totally redesigned to work in all main browsers in the market and fit all screen sizes, from smartphones to smart TVs.
 Additionally, its modern, high-performance interface can generate reports ten times faster in a productive environment for the analyst.